 - Automotive Products - gasoline and other fuels, auto batteries, car waxes, oil and gasoline mixtures, brake fluid, fuel additives

 - Lawn and Garden Products - insecticides, weed killers, pesticides, fertilizers, swimming pool chemicals

 - Miscellaneous Products - photo finishing supplies, chemistry sets, charcoal fluid, household batteries, fluorescent bulbs / tubes, compact fluorescent bulbs

 - Electronics - no more than two TVs and two computer monitors per household, CPUs, scanners, fax machines, VCRs

 - Large quantities of unknown materials

-- Waste containing polychlorinated biphenyl (PCBs) (i.e. coolant from old appliances, transformers)
+- Waste containing polychlorinated biphenyl (PCBs) (e.g. coolant from old appliances, transformers)

 - Household garbage and trash

 - Explosives, compressed gas cylinders

 - Please keep chemicals in their original containers

 - Check to make sure lids are tight.
 Place chemicals in a sturdy cardboard box (boxes with dividers work well).
 If a container is leaking, pack it in a larger container and use cat litter or another absorbent material to soak up leaks

 - Place chemicals that react with each other in different boxes.
 For example, bleach and ammonia should be placed in separate boxes